frimane/SolarClusGnr/README.md

 # License

-This package is free and open source software, licensed under GPLv3.
+This package is free and open source software, licensed under MIT-license.